drawwithcode/2020-Mouse-Party/README.md

 We decided to have a single beatmap that didn't have to be rotated or moved.
 In order to make it possibile, we chose to keep the user in a fixed position, while rotating the cursors of other connected players.

 We then had to make the choreography look uniform across different screen sizes.
 At first we tried with a system of a grid and mapping methods, but we realized collision wasn't working on scaled p5.play Sprites - which we used to create the sliders - therefore we couldn't make the beatmap responsive.
 We managed to work around the problem by confining the game to an iframe with fixed dimensions (800x800px) and we added an illustration for context, in order to make it look nicer.

+We also implemented a system to show the user when the execution of the beatmap is correct.
+The sliders' sprites are made up by an animation made up of two different frames: the first one is the regular slider, the second one is colored with blue and the animation is called when the input and the timing is correct.

 ```javascript